A Path of Stars

 A touching story of family, loss, and memory.

 Dara's grandmother, Lok Yeay, is full of stories about her life growing up in Cambodia, before she immigrated to the United States.
-Lok Yeay tells her granddaughter of the fruits and plants that grew there, and how her family would sit in their yard and watch the stars that glowed like fireflies.
-Lok Yeay tells Dara about her brother, Lok Ta, who is still in Cambodia, and how one day she will return with Dara and Dara's family to visit the place she still considers home.
-But when a phone call disrupts Lok Yeay's dream to see her brother again, Dara becomes determined to bring her grandmother back to a place of happiness.
+She tells Dara about her brother, Lok Ta, who is still in Cambodia, and how one day she will return with Dara and Dara's family to visit him.
+But when a phone call destroys Lok Yeay's dream of that reunion and sends her deep into mourning, Dara is determined to bring her grandmother back to a place of happiness.

 Anne Sibley O'Brien's dreamlike illustrations beautifully complement this fictional story based on real-life experiences.
-Back matter contains information about the admission of Cambodian refugees into the United States, specifically Maine, after soldiers forced them out of their homeland in the 1970s.
+Back matter contains information about the admission of Cambodian refugees into the United States after soldiers forced them out of their homeland in the 1970s.
 An author's note and glossary are also included.

 Anne Sibley O'Brien introduces and shares some of the backstory for creating A Path of Stars.